 There is a huge rush of such cloud-based storage systems.
 They are a very convenient way of saving your information and referring it any time any place without carrying a physical storage.
 However, there are some reasons for you to keep using the external hard drive as a general data storage practice.
-With the starting of 2017, these cloud-based storage systems will grow to a higher extent.
-I will explain why you still need external hard drive in 2017.
+With the start of 2017, these cloud-based storage systems will grow to a higher extent.
+I will explain why you still need an external hard drive in 2017.

 There are a number of cloud-based storage services like Dropbox, One drive, Google Drive etc. These drives offer virtual space for your data.
 They offer a very good solution for the storage and security of your data.

-Why do You Still Need External Hard Drive?
+Why Do You Still Need External Hard Drive?

 To answer this question, we will go through a number of different aspects of cloud storage systems.
 This will give us a clear view of the importance of external hard drives.

-The size of these external hard drives has improved a lot over past few years.
+The size of these external hard drives has improved a lot over the past few years.
 The modern SSD external drives can be as thin as a mobile phone.
 They have huge space for storage and they can be carried in pockets.